MichielNoback/java_gitbook/05_web/databases.md

     String dbUser = "Fred";
     String dbPass = "FredIsSafe";
     this.connection = DriverManager.getConnection(dbUrl, dbUser, dbPass);
-}
 ```

-Note that hardcoding your passwords in a repo that you are going to put online is a very bad idea.
+Note that hardcoding your passwords in a repo that you are going to put online is a very bad idea; see the next section ofr a solution.

-#### Read your credentials from elsewhere
+### Externalize your credentials

 I have created a small helper app that you can use to prevent storing passwords in your code.
 It reads your credentials from the `.my.cnf` file stored in your home folder.